|

 Total Fat

-Please take note of the total fat in this one sweet treat.
+Please take note of the dietary fat in this one sweet treat.
 There are 5 grams of total fat, including 3 grams of saturated fat.

 Sugars